arxanas/pytch/docs/_sources/index.rst.txt

 Pytch also features a `type inference
 <https://en.wikipedia.org/wiki/Type_inference>`__ engine, which can help you
 catch bugs without writing mounds of tedious type annotations.
+For example, it can automatically track where a variable may be ``None`` and warn you if you didn't handle that case.

 Status
 ------